ConfusedVorlon/HSUIAutomationCheat/README.md

 ##Use UIAutomation without the pain of UIAutomation

 Snapshot is awesome.

-However it drives your app using Apple's UIAutomation which is brittle and painful (and another thing to learn).
+However it drives your app using Apple's UIAutomation which is brittle and painful (and another thing you have to learn).

-If you want to drive your app for Snapshot - and don't care about proper UIAutomation, then this class is for you.
+If you want to drive your app for [Snapshot][1] - and don't care about proper UIAutomation, then this class is for you.

-NB: This is not UIAutomation it's just a way to communicate with your app through UIAutomation.
+NB: This is not 'real' UIAutomation it's just a way to communicate with your app easily through UIAutomation.

 ##Usage